Saudi Arabia appoints advisers on green debt issuance | Headlines

 Saudi Arabia has appointed financial advisers for a planned green debt issuance but has yet to decide on the format, Finance Minister Mohammed al-Jadaan said on Sunday.

-He also said told Reuters in a virtual interview that Saudi Arabia's economy was recovering well from the COVID-19 pandemic and he expected the non-oil economy to grow between 4.7%-5% this year, with overall GDP growth seen at 2.8%.
-Authorities have no plans for now to adjust value-added tax, he said, after tripling UPDATE 1-Saudi Arabia posts third quarter budget surplus, first in over two years - Reuters it last year to 10% to offset the impact of lower oil revenue on state finances.
+He told Reuters that Saudi Arabia's economy was recovering well from the COVID-19 pandemic and expected the non-oil economy to grow between 4.7%-5% this year, with overall GDP growth seen at 2.8%.
+He forecast non-oil GDP growth of around 5% in 2022.
+Authorities have no plans for now to adjust value-added tax, he said, after tripling UPDATE 1-Saudi Arabia posts third-quarter budget surplus, first in over two years - Reuters it last year to 15% to offset the impact of lower oil revenue on state finances.

-As part of economic diversification efforts, the crown prince in March announced a programme called Shareek under which the local private sector would invest 5 trillion riyals ($1.3 trillion) by 2030.
-The finance minister said this was a medium to long-term programme, but that year-to-date it had achieved a total of 470 billion to 500 billion riyals of investments from private and publicly listed companies.
+As part of economic diversification efforts, the crown prince in March announced a program called Shareek under which the local private sector would invest 5 trillion riyals ($1.3 trillion) by 2030.
+The finance minister said this was a medium to a long-term program, but that year-to-date it had achieved a total of 470 billion to 500 billion riyals of investments from private and publicly listed companies.

 Sovereign wealth fund PIF, the engine of the kingdom's economic transformation drive, also plans to inject some 150 billion riyals into the national economy each year until 2025.
 Jadaan said PIF has "ample liquidity" and that there was "no thinking currently at all for any further transfers" following a $40 billion transfer from central bank foreign reserves last year to help PIF fund investments.